arbor-sim/arbor/doc/internals/export.rst

 `supported by cmake yet <https://gitlab.kitware.com/cmake/cmake/-/issues/16977>`_.

 ..
 Note::
     When linking an application with **static** Arbor libraries the linker may issue warnings (particularly on macos).
-Thus, if you encounter problems, try building shared libraries (cmake option ``-DBUILD_SHARED_LIBS=ON``) instead.
+Thus, if you encounter problems, try building shared Arbor libraries (cmake option ``-DBUILD_SHARED_LIBS=ON``) instead.

 Macro Descripiton
 -----------------

 .. c:macro:: ARB_LIBNAME_API

-    Here "``LIBNAME``" is a placeholder for the library's name: ``ARB_ARBOR_API`` for the core Arbor library, ``ARB_ARBORIO_API`` for Arborio, etc. This macro is intended to annotate functions, classes and structs which need to be accessible when interfacing with the library.
+    Here ``LIBNAME`` is a placeholder for the library's name: ``ARB_ARBOR_API`` for the core Arbor library, ``ARB_ARBORIO_API`` for Arborio, etc. This macro is intended to annotate functions, classes and structs which need to be accessible when interfacing with the library.
 Note that it expands to different values when Arbor is being built vs. when Arbor is being used by an application.

     Below we list the places where the macro needs to be added or can be safely omitted (we assume all of the symbols below are part of the public/user-facing API).
+In general, annotation is required

+    * for **declarations in header files** which are not definitions
+    * for **defintions** of functions, friend functions and (extern) variables **in source files**

+    Members and member functions of already visible classes will be visible, as well, without further annotation, except for friend function (see below).

     Implementation details and internal APIs may not need annotation as long as they do not require visibility across the library boundary (though some annotations are required for unit test purposes).
+Exception classes and type-erased objects need special annotation, see :c:macro:`ARB_SYMBOL_VISIBLE`.

     .. code-block:: cpp
         :caption: header.hpp